failipp/failipp/README.md

 ## Hi there, my name is Philipp! 👋

-I'm a computer science student at Ulm University of Applied Sciences (Technische Hochschule Ulm).
+I'm a software developer from Bavaria, Germany.

 ### 💬 My languages
 * Python